Mr. Victor R. “Dick” Goodman

 He will be dearly missed by all.

-Survivors include his devoted and loving wife, Cynthia Goodman, Jonesborough; children, Tracy and Michael; three grandchildren, Sarah, Kristina and Mikey; two sisters and brothers-in-law, Jeanne & Galen Potts and Virginia Roesler and the late Elmo; sister-in-law, Dolores Carlson and the late Thomas; many nieces, nephews, great nieces and nephews, aunts, uncles, cousins, and good friends.
+Survivors include his devoted and loving wife, Cynthia Goodman, Jonesborough; children, Tracy and Michael; three grandchildren, Sarah, Kristina and Mikey; two sisters and brothers-in-law, Jeanne & Galen Potts and Virginia Roesler and the late Elmo; special sister-in-law, Dolores Carlson and the late Thomas; brother-in-law, Richard (Mary) Adams; sister-in-law, the late Marlene Adams; many nieces, nephews, great nieces and nephews, aunts, uncles, cousins, and good friends.

 Celebration of Life Services will be at a later date.